micaelaneus/strength-as-ccoty/the-mutual-aid-spread.md

 # TAROT: The Mutual Aid Spread

 As you get to know them, the archetypes of the Major Arcana start to feel like a group of long-time friends.
 Some get on like gangbusters, some obviously slept together, and a few inevitably bicker.
 Use this spread to check on how well your COTY vibes with Strength, and where you might need to mediate.
-One more thing: we show the cards in an x-shape to signify the energies *intersect*, not necessarily *cross* as in the common +-shaped overlap.
+One more thing: we show the cards in an x-shape to signify the energies *intersect,* not necessarily *cross* as in the common +-shaped overlap.

 ![TAROT_ The Mutual Aid Spread](https://github.com/micaelaneus/strength-as-ccoty/assets/5696026/0f0fd723-e8f6-4fba-b6b9-4367f3bce75a)